DFIRScience/dfir.science/_posts/2017-04-14-tesseract-ocr-extract-text-from-images.md

 ---
 layout: posts
-title: '[How to] Using Tesseract-OCR to extract text from images'
+title: "[How to] Using Tesseract-OCR to extract text from images"
 date: '2017-04-14T17:44:29+09:00'
 author: Joshua
 tags: